borisovg/metalsmith-uglify/README.md

   Set to limit the plugin to a specific source directory.

 * {boolean} **`options.removeOriginal`** -
-  Set to keep the original (unminified) file from being included in the output directory.
+  Set to exclude the original (unminified) file from the output directory.

 * {boolean} **`options.sameName`** -
   Set to keep minified name as is without adding `.min`.